nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     <br>

-    A GUI similar to the screenshot below should appear in a few seconds.
+    A GUI similar to Figure 3a below should appear in a few seconds.

     <div style="page-break-after: always;"></div>